joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 In this game, you go up a huge mountain, traversing to a series of extremely difficult levels, that get harder and harder as you get further up.
 However, the levels are not unfair, you just have to keep trying, you die and respawn instantly, which encourages you to just learn the muscle memory and finally move forward.

-The game has some accesibility features for those who have a hard time with it, and it doesn't shame you for it at all.
+The game has some accessibility features for those who have a hard time with it, and it doesn't shame you for it at all.
 This is a nice touch that makes the game approachable for everyone, and there's tons of extra levels as well I might one day complete, whenever I play it on my Switch at last.

 In my opinion, it is an experience worth having.